JesusFilm/react-prep/4-React/README.md

 ## 4. The Subtitle component

 Try it yourself.
 Define a component called `Subtitle` that takes just one prop, `text`, and wraps it in `<h2>` tags.
-Import it in the App component and use it like so:
+Import it in the Main component and use it like so:

 ```jsx
   <Logo />